-The NHSBSA is a Special Health Authority and an Arm's Length Body (ALB) of the DH.
+The NHSBSA is a Special Health Authority and an Arm's Length Body (ALB) of the Department of Health and Social Care (DHSC).
 We provide a range of critical central services to NHS organisations, NHS contractors, patients and the public.
 The NHSBSA was created in 2006 by bringing together a number of previously separate NHS organisations.
-We still deliver the core range of services we started with and have taken on additional services as our stakeholders' needs have evolved (see Figure 1).
+We still deliver the core range of services we started with and have taken on additional services as our stakeholders' needs have evolved.
+Further details are available in our Annual Report and Accounts 2017/18.